What is B2B Marketing Compared to B2C?

 I’ve worked in marketing for a long time now, with the bulk of my career in B2B.
 When I tell people that, they often look at my quizzically.
-What exactly is B2B? is usually the first question they ask.
-And those in the field who have spent their days in the consumer side of things often go deeper: What is the difference between B2B and B2C?
+What exactly is B2B marketing? is usually the first question they ask.
+And those in the field who have spent their days in the consumer side of things often go deeper: What is the difference between B2B marketing vs. B2C?
 They want to know.

 The short answer?
 Not much.
 But whether you’re marketing to other businesses or to consumers, you should consider a few key issues.